MarilenaSG/MarilenaSG/README.md

 - 👋 Hi, I’m @MarilenaSG
 - 👀 I’m interested in learning new technical skills
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning frontend development and data analytics, and passionate about marketing.
-- 💞️ I’m looking to collaborate on data projects
+- 💞️ I’m looking to collaborate on web develoment projects.
 - 📫 How to reach me HERE

 <!---